Uriah Smith: Relationship to Ellen White

 He repented in 1891, saying: “Sister White, will you forgive me for all the trouble and distress that I have caused you?
-I assure you this is the last time, if the Lord will pardon me.
+This is the last time if the Lord will pardon me.
 I will not repeat the history of the past three years.”
 Ellen White rejoiced at this.

-In 1899 Ellen White endorsed Uriah Smith's book Thoughts on Daniel and the Revelation, along side two of her own, saying: "We will stand together, Brother Smith.
+In 1899 Ellen White endorsed Uriah Smith's book Thoughts on Daniel and the Revelation, alongside two of her own, saying: "We will stand together, Brother Smith.
 Of all the books that have come forth from the press, those mentioned are of the greatest consequence in the past and at the present time.
-I know that “Thoughts on Daniel and the Revelation” has done a great work in this country."
+I know that “Thoughts on Daniel and the Revelation” has done great work in this country."